Employability and Careers Support

 - Engineering Development Programme

 - University talks and visits

-The highlight of the year is the College Careers Fair on 1st April 2019 with over 80 exhibitors including universities, employers and apprenticeship providers.
+The highlight of the year is the annual College Careers Fair in April with over 80 exhibitors including universities, employers and apprenticeship providers.
 All students are able to visit and discuss their options with a wide range of providers.
 A visit to a University is arranged for every lower sixth student in June so enable them to find out about university life and make an informed decision about their future.